Lauriston Sharp: Early life and education

 Sharp was born in 1907 in Madison, Wisconsin, where he grew up.
 His father was a professor of philosophy at the University of Wisconsin–Madison.
 Sharp attended this same institution, studying for a Bachelor of Arts (BA).
-While majoring in philosophy, Sharp went with friends Clyde Kluckhohn and John J. Hanks on summer treks to archaeological sites on the Kaiparowitz Plateau in Arizona and Utah.
+While majoring in philosophy, Sharp went with friends Clyde Kluckhohn, James J. Hanks, Nelson Hagan, and William Gernon on summer treks to archaeological sites throughout the Southwestern states, including Arizona, Utah, and New Mexico.
+Specifically, they went in search for the Rainbow Bridge and Kaiparowits Plateau, both located in Southern Utah.
 These expeditions sparked his interest in the concrete, culturally informed anthropologist's perspective on human nature, in contrast to the more abstract, universalizing view of a philosopher.

 After graduating with his BA in 1929, Sharp identified anthropology and Southeast Asian studies as his career focus.
 He encountered Berber culture while on an expedition to Algeria in 1930 with the Beloit-Logan Museum.
 Sharp moved to Austria to study Southeast Asian Ethnology under Robert Heine-Geldern, receiving the Certificate in Anthropology from the University of Vienna in 1931.
 He enrolled in the PhD program at Harvard University in 1932 and completed his thesis in 1937, after two years of fieldwork studying Australian Aborigines.